-Medical expert lawyers at Irwin Mitchell have recovered compensation for the family of a woman who tragically died due to failings in a medical procedure.
+Medical negligence experts at Irwin Mitchell have recovered compensation for the family of a woman who tragically died due to failings in a medical procedure.

 91-year-old Mrs S, grandmother of four, was admitted to the Northern General Hospital on 22 August 2007 after becoming ill and bewildered.